Skip to Content

 the vet examines the tabby cat

-• Spay/neuter your cat.
+• Spay/neuter your cat

 the veterinarian sterilizes the cat

-If you wish your cat to be healthy and happy, another thing you should do is to spay/neuter it.
-These procedures have many benefits; they can reduce the risks of various health issues in our cats, and most importantly, it will reduce the number of accidental litters.
+These procedures have many benefits; they can reduce the risks of various health issues in our cats, and most importantly, they will reduce the number of accidental litters.

-• Pay attention to the cat’s diet.
+• Pay attention to the cat’s diet

 It’s essential to provide our kitties with high-quality diets.
 Feeding them food that contains animal meat and protein will help them grow stronger and develop their immune system.

-A responsible owner should avoid feeding their cats unhealthy human food as this can lead to many health issues.
+A responsible owner should avoid feeding their cats unhealthy human food, as this can lead to many health issues.

-• Keep your cat’s claws, ears, and teeth clean and healthy.
+• Keep your cat’s claws, ears, and teeth clean and healthy

-• Keep your cat fit.
+• Keep your cat fit

 • What follows after the cat behaves well?
 A reward, of course!